WorkplaceX/workplacex.github.io/README.md

 Allow thousands of users to access and manage your companies data in a controlled manner.
 Be flexible and evolve business models as the marked changes.

-Deliver complex web applications very fast and without writing Html or JavaScript.
+Deliver complex web applications very fast, without touching Html or JavaScript.
 The framework fully supports continuous integration (CI) and optimizes development cycles.

 # Get Started